 Can I use an eWG instead of my Compressed Gas (co2) setup?

 Yes, you can – In fact, it’s one of the situations that the eWG would be ideal for.
 You will not need the external compressed gas tank, the lines or the solenoid – You need the eWG.

 What do I need to control it?

 You will need a programmable ECU (Engine Control Unit).
-You will need a ‘high current’ output and a spare analogue input for position (minimum) to make it work.
-Most quality ECU’s have the capability to drive the gate for accurate boost control using well under 20 Amp in current – Most applications are likely to use less than 14 Amp, however less refined boost control strategies may see high peak demands, under hi load (closing against hi drive pressure).
-Best speak to your specialist, or calibrator about your needs if you have any questions on what is needed.
+You will need a ‘high current’ output and a spare analogue input for a position (minimum) to make it work.
+Most quality ECU’s can drive the gate for accurate boost control using well under 20 Amp in current - Most applications are likely to use less than 14 Amp.
+However, less sophisticated boost control strategies may see high peak demands under high load (closing against high drive pressure).
+Best speak to your specialist or calibrator about your needs if you have any questions on what is needed.

 Can I rotate the top housing?